 Ontario covers gender-affirming surgeries with the submission of a Prior Approval Form from a primary care provider.
 See RHO’s Transition-Related Surgery FAQ for a full list of surgery coverages.
 Ontario also offers financial assistance towards travel costs for Northern Ontario residents seeking out-of-town medical specialist services through the Northern Travel Grant.
 Further details on each OHIP covered surgery can also be found in these Transition-Related Surgery Summary Sheets developed by RHO.

-Prince Edward Island publicly funds various gender affirming procedures and surgeries, as outlined in their Gender Affirming Care Coverage Policy.
-The Policy was updated in July 2023, adding chest masculinization and voice therapy to the covered services.
+Prince Edward Island publicly funds various gender affirming procedures and surgeries, as outlined in their Health PEI Gender Confirming Surgery Policy/Health PEI Gender-Affirming Procedure Approval Policy (2023).
+The Policy was updated in July 2023, adding voice surgery (for example., glottoplasty), facial feminization surgeries, tracheal shave, chest feminization, and non-surgical hair removal.

-Doctors and Nurse Practitioners with the right qualifications can offer hormone therapy treatments.
-If a patient doesn’t have access to a qualified doctor or nurse, they can seek out a readiness assessment through the Patient Navigator.
+Doctors and Nurse Practitioners can offer gender-affirming hormone therapy treatments with informed consent.
+If a patient does not have access to a qualified doctor or nurse, they can seek out a readiness assessment through the Patient Navigator or a Trans Health Systems Navigator at Gender Affirming Care PEI.
+It should be noted that readiness assessments are generally not required under informed consent for gender-affirming hormone therapy—but in practice, they are still used for minors.
 Those who don’t have a family physician or nurse practitioner (or don’t feel comfortable discussing this with them), can self-refer to the Gender Affirming Clinic that is held twice a month at the Sherwood Medical Centre, 2nd floor, 15 Brackley Point Rd., Charlottetown.
 You can call 902-569-7772 or email [email protected].

-Some gender-affirming surgeries are performed in PEI, however most will be referred out-of-province.
-In general, travel and accommodation costs are not covered.
+Some gender-affirming surgeries are performed in PEI, however the majority are referred out-of-province.
+Most non-surgical procedures can be completed in PEI.
 All procedures must be pre-approved to be covered by Health PEI.
-Approval for non-surgical procedures can be obtained by having a primary care provider complete and submit the Gender Confirming Procedure Prior Approval Request Form and submit it to the Health PEI Gender-Affirming Clinic, or Health PEI’s Out of Province Coordinator, if the surgery will be completed out-of-province.
-Financial Assistance for Out-of-Province Medical Travelis also available.
+Approval for out-of-province surgical procedures can be obtained by having a primary care provider complete and submit the Gender Confirming Surgery Prior Approval Request Form to Health PEI’s Out of Province Coordinator.
+Approval for non-surgical procedures can be obtained by having a primary care provider complete and submit the Gender Confirming Procedure Prior Approval Request Form to the Health PEI Gender-Affirming Clinic.

 Quebec follows the WPATH standards of care when determining eligibility for access to medical transition.
 Transitionner.info is an online resource website which explains various aspects of Quebec gender-affirming care in more detail.